 - We have designed a risk assessment tool, which will be used to identify the level of risk in relation to GDPR compliance at the start of each research project involving the handling of Personal Data.
 This will establish the legal basis for our processing any Personal Data, and will identify the areas of greatest risk and how to mitigate against these, following the principles of ‘privacy by design and default’

 - We are creating a mechanism to track and record Personal Data flows on each project, to ensure its secure transmission and storage; and to ensure data anonymisation (or pseudonymisation) as early as possible in the project timeline

 - Our respondent recruitment materials and online privacy notices are being updated to ensure we can provide respondents with the information required to achieve informed consent in a concise, transparent, intelligible and easily accessible way, and that this consent is documented consistently

-- Our contracts and service level agreements with clients and suppliers will be updated to include:
+- Our contracts and service level agreements with clients and suppliers are being updated to include:

 - Mandatory GDPR clauses, including text on joint liability for Personal Data security

 - Agreement between data controllers and processors as to all Personal Data flows